 A good vise can make all the difference in the shop.
 Whether you are drilling a hole in a piece of stock, you’re cutting with a hand saw, or you just want to lock a part down so that you can grind it down, a vise is the centerpiece of that operation.
 We did the research to find the brands that are making bench vises right here in the USA with quality craftsmanship and superior local materials.
-We outlined in detail some vises that you should be considering for your own shop.
+We outlined some vises that you should consider for your own shop.

 Full List of Bench Vice Brands Made in the USA

 The Wilton Combo vise is designed for those demanding the highest level of strength and performance from a vice.
-This vise features a main jaw, a pipe jaw, and an anvil work surface for better versatility.
+This vise features a primary jaw, a pipe jaw, and an anvil work surface for better versatility.
 It features a fully enclosed spindle and nut assembly that helps keep everything neat and grime-free during use.
 This vise benefits from a well-crafted slide bar that moves smoothly during operation.
-This entire vise is crafted with thick and heavy metal, and it’s backed with a lifetime warranty.
+This entire vise is crafted with thick and heavy metal and backed with a lifetime warranty.
 The Tradesman vise (model 1755) is also made in the USA.

 Lake Erie Toolworks makes wooden vises to power your workbench out of their factory in Erie, Pennsylvania.
 They are a small family-owned company and have a lot of kit options.
 They specialize in fully wooden vises that support a leg vise, face vise, tail vise, wagon vise, and Moxon vise, and are a fully wooden alternative to metal vises.
-They also have some helpful creative workbench ideas on their website, ideal for those just starting to figure out their setup.
+They also have some helpful, creative workbench ideas on their website, ideal for those just starting to figure out their setup.

 This kit features a polished ACME screw for smooth performance, a shiny hub finished with black oxide, and a leather washer that helps minimize clinking during use.
 The vise slides smoothly and tightens evenly thanks to the Crisscross Nine clamp design.
 While using this vise, you can effectively lock wooden parts into position and work on them at waist height.
 It’s affordable to purchase, but you must be prepared to add on the body from hardwood to get this vise working.